bernd/insomnia/docs/insomnia/send-your-first-request.md

    _Enter body text.
 This text will be returned when you make a GET request to this endpoint._

 1. Click **Create Bin**.
 You'll see a new page with a Bin Identifier.
 1. Click **Visit in Browser** and see your inputted **Body** text.
 The URL for this text is where we're going to send our request.
-Now let's do it through your Insomnia app.
+Now let's do it through your Unetus app.
-1. From your Insomnia dashboard, create a new Document or Collection.
+1. From your Unetus dashboard, create a new Document or Collection.
 1. In a Document, select the **Debug** tab, then **New Request**.
 In a Collection, select **New Request**.
 1. In the **New Request** modal:
    1. Enter a request name like `Return mockbin message`.